Bachelor of Fine Arts

 Current BA in Art, track in Studio Art majors are eligible to apply to the BFA program in:

 after completing the Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in a 300 or 500-level course in the program track area for which they intend to apply.
 See an academic advisor for specific application requirements.

-after completing the 100 level Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in the ART 205 Foundation Design Methods course, offered in the spring semester.
+after completing the 100-level Foundations Program in Studio Art, or equivalent, plus currently enrolled in the ART 205 Foundation Design Methods course, offered in the Spring semester.
 See an academic advisor for specific application requirements.

-Students complete 60 - 64 hours of coursework in the Department of Fine Arts as follows:
+Students complete 60 - 64 hours of coursework in the Department of Art + Design as follows:

 - Four foundations studio courses (12 hrs).